Skip to main content

 Teaching platforms

-RUSH University is in the process of transitioning to a new Learning Management System (LMS).
-Currently RUSH University is transitioning from Blackboard (RULearning) to Canvas (RushUniversity.Instructure).
 A Learning Management System is used to support learning by providing a space where materials can be stored and organized, assessments can be given, and students and teachers can interact using the various communication features such as discussions and messaging.
+RUSH University's LMS is Canvas by Instructure.

-Depending on the university program, you will either access your course in Blackboard or in Canvas or will be using both during a given semester.
-You can access your courses using your web browser in one of several ways: through the University Portal or for Blackboard via RULearning and for Canvas via RushUniversity.Instructure.
+You can access your courses using your web browser in one of several ways: through the University Portal or the Canvas URL via RushUniversity.Instructure.
 The advantage of logging in via the University Portal is that it provides a one-stop shop to RUSH news and events, various applications, and WebAdvisor, where you can see your enrolled students, enter your grades, etc. The portal uses single sign-on, so once you sign on here, you can access other applications without logging in again.

 Video lectures with Panopto